oconnor0/BeaconRoad/Book/74-Equipment.md

 - Harrowing
     - Rarity: Uncommon
     - Type: Upgrade (Weapon)
-    - Effect: If an attack with this weapon hits the target's WARD, it suffers Distracted (Disadvantage on all checks) for one round.
+    - Effect: If an attack with this weapon hits the target's WARD, it suffers Distracted (Snag on all rolls) for one round.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *